leonardoalt/cav_2022_artifact/README.md

 # Structure and Content

-This README and the related artifact is designed for allowing independent reproduction of the results in the paper `SolCMC: Solidity Compiler's model checker`.
+This README and the related artifact are designed for allowing independent reproduction of the results in the paper `SolCMC: Solidity Compiler's model checker`.
 In addition it describes how the tool SolCMC can be used in other contexts.
 A more thorough documentation on